haiku/website/content/guides/building/pre-reqs.md

 ## ![windows](/files/os-icons/package-32.png) Windows
 {{< alert-warning "Warning" "Windows is not maintained as a development environment.">}}

-To build Haiku on Windows, we recommend installing Windows Subsystem for Linux, and then following the instructions for the appropriate Linux distribution.
+It is possible to install Windows Subsystem for Linux and follow the instructions for the appropriate Linux distribution (for example, Ubuntu is available this way in the Windows store).
+However, this is currently slower than running Haiku in a virtual machine and building from there.

 <a name="beos_zeta"></a>
 ## ![beos](/files/os-icons/beos-32.png) BeOS & Zeta